wings2026/wings2026.github.io/contents/home.md

 Julie Desjardins (University of Toronto Mississauga)\
 Paola Frediani (Università di Pavia)\
 Charlotte Kestner (Imperial College London)\
-Jasmin Raissy* (Université de Bordeaux)\
 Melanie Rupflin (University of Oxford)\
 Lejla Smajlović (University of Sarajevo)

-Speakers marked with * are to be confirmed.

 #### Registration
 Applications for this event will open in early January and will close on the 31st of January.